fuuwille/zuord.js/web/docs/util/introduction.md

 ## Purpose

-It aims to reduce code duplication, standardize common type checks, and enable writing more readable and maintainable code.
-By simplifying complex type manipulations, it helps developers increase productivity and ensure type safety throughout their projects.
+It aims to simplify type-related logic and reduce the overhead of managing custom utilities across projects.
+Its goal is to eliminate common pitfalls in type handling by offering a well-structured set of reusable and consistent tools.

+By reducing boilerplate and standardizing type operations like comparisons and validations, Zuord Util helps teams write code that’s easier to understand, safer to refactor, and faster to scale.
+It supports clean, maintainable development workflows without sacrificing type safety or clarity.

 ## Features
 - **Type safety:** Ensures compile-time type correctness and reduces runtime errors.